spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/01-Day/01-Day-LessonPlan.md

 * Tell the class that while minification will help reduce file sizes, something called *compression* will let us take files sizes down even further.

-* Ask the class:

-  * Have you ever worked with a `.zip` extension file?
+* Ask the class, "Have you ever worked with a `.zip` extension file?"

-  * Most will say they have.
+  * A `.zip` file is a compressed version of a normal folder.
+When you `unzip` it, the folder contains all of the information it had before it was zipped.

 * Navigate to [MDN GZip Compression](https://developer.mozilla.org/en-US/docs/Glossary/GZip_compression).